 Articles turned into the school office or the Lost and Found box will usually be disposed of at the end of each quarter.
 Parents are encouraged to mark the student's name on all articles of clothing and supplies.
-Students are reminded to check the Lost and Found box (located outside the east cafeteria door) every few weeks to see if their misplaced property has been placed there.
+Students are reminded to check the Lost and Found box (located outside the cafeteria door by the tray line) every few weeks to see if their misplaced property has been placed there.